 Let us be the true catalyst to your career in Diplomacy! #BigDiplomaticEnergy

+With over 100 members to the society from within and outside of King's College London it represents a great opportunity to present your organisation or work to a wide range of students and professionals interested in the related facets of diplomacy.
 Feel free to contact us if you are a young motivated individual and wish to get more involved in running the society or if you are interested in organizing an event with us in the future.

 Head of Communications

-Head of HR & Outreach
+Head of Socials

 I went to a few events of the society this year and I must say it was not only interesting but also fun as we got to stay around after the events with the other attendees.